General Intelligence and Security Service: Cozy Bear

 On 25 January 2018, de Volkskrant and TV program Nieuwsuur reported that in 2014, the AIVD successfully infiltrated the computers of Cozy Bear and observed the hacking of the head office of the Democratic National Committee and subsequently the White House, as well as being the first to alert the National Security Agency (NSA) about the cyber-intrusion.

 In popular culture

 In the Lair of the Cozy Bear (allegedly a translation of the Dutch novel In het hol van de Cozy Bear) relates the story of the infiltration of Cozy Bear told from the perspective of an American liaison officer attached to the AIVD.

-In the Dutch indie animation Ongezellig, Coco, one of the main characters of the show, accidentally hacks the AIVD website while trying to do her homework.
+In the Dutch indie animation Ongezellig, Coco, one of the main characters of the show, accidentally hacks the AIVD website while trying to do research for her presentation.